-Employees organised educational workshops for children and youth on technical skills and personal development.
-The CSR committees in Noida and Pune conducted workshops on mindfulness for students from underserved communities in partnership with NIIT Foundation Association.
+Employees organized educational workshops for children and youth on Technical Skills and Personal Development.
+The CSR Committees in Noida and Pune conducted workshops on mindfulness for students from under-served communities in partnership with NIIT Foundation Association.
 Mindfulness improves the ability to be present in the moment, and can help people to make better decisions, stay healthy and have a better understanding of their interactions with others.
-Our volunteers guided students through various techniques such as 'mindful bite', 'mindful jar', 'silence' and 'mindful colouring'.
-Environment Pitney Bowes volunteers created a technical skills workshop for local students from Navjyoti Foundation.
-Students from Years 12 and 13 visited the Noida office and enjoyed their first corporate experience and a counselling session focused on exploring careers, being thoughtful about career decisions and being intentional regarding lifelong career development.
+Our volunteers guided students through various techniques such as Mindful Bite, Mindful Jar, Silence and Mindful Coloring.

+Pitney Bowes volunteers created a technical skills workshop for local students from Navjyoti Foundation.
+Students from grades 11 and 12 visited the Noida office and enjoyed their first corporate experience and a counseling session focused on exploring careers, being thoughtful about career decisions, and being intentional regarding lifelong career development.

-• PB India also celebrated World Environment Day, with employees dressing in green and participating in a plant exhibition and sale.
-Network for Teaching Entrepreneurship (NFTE) mentors and judges Pitney Bowes has had a long partnership with NFTE with a strong focus on employee volunteer involvement.
-Employees have volunteered at numerous NFTE events including innovation days, classroom competitions and the World Series of Innovation recognition event at the United Nations.
-Recently, our volunteers served as judges in a NFTE student innovation competition in New York City.
-D2E back-to-school supplies for more than 1000 students Ten Presort locations and one Global Customer Service location participated in back-to-school supply projects in partnership with United Way Worldwide.
-These on-site activities help to connect Pitney Bowes sites to local community needs and allow colleagues who can't readily leave the work site to experience the teamwork and camaraderie of volunteer service.
-More than 400 employee volunteers assembled a total of 1.253 Dedication to Education branded drawstring bags full of school supplies for students in Brisbane, Rancho Cordova, Rancho Dominguez and Corona, California; Greenwood/Franklin.
+• PB India also celebrated World Environment Day with employees dressing in green and participating in a plant exhibition and sale.

+Network for Teaching Entrepreneurship (NFTE) mentors and judges

+Pitney Bowes has had a long partnership with NFTE with a strong focus on employee volunteer involvement.
+Employees have volunteered at numerous NFTE events including Innovation Days, classroom competitions, and the World Series of Innovation recognition event at the United Nations.
+Recently our volunteers served as judges in a NFTE student innovation competition in New York City.

+D2E back-to-school supplies for more than 1000 students

+Ten Presort locations and one Global Customer Service location participated in back-to-school supply projects in partnership with United Way Worldwide.
+These on-site activities help connect Pitney Bowes sites to local community needs and allow colleagues who can't readily leave the work site to experience the teamwork and camaraderie of volunteer service.
+More than 400 employee volunteers assembled a total of 1253 Dedication to Education-branded drawstring bags full of school supplies for students in Brisbane, Rancho Cordova, Rancho Dominguez, and Corona, California; Greenwood/Franklin.
 Indiana: Elizabeth, New Jersey; Sparks, Nevada; Charlotte, North Carolina; Butler, Langhorne and Levittown, Pennsylvania; Austin and Dallas, Texas; and Madison, Wisconsin.

-Ronald McDonald House breakfast Our Greenwood, Indiana, team cooked a home-made breakfast for families staying at the local Ronald McDonald House.
+Ronald McDonald House breakfast

+Our Greenwood, Indiana, team cooked a homemade breakfast for families staying at the local Ronald McDonald House.
 The event underscored the role of good nutrition in providing a solid foundation for learning and literacy.

-Making book buddies for students in St. Louis Employees in St. Louis, Missouri recently volunteered with The Little Bit Foundation to make hygiene kits and 'book buddies' - books paired with toy animals - that are given to every student from nursery to Year 3 in the schools where The Little Bit Foundation works.
-The programme helps students to feel confident and ready to learn when they walk into the classroom.
+Making Book Buddies for students in St. Louis

+Employees in St. Louis, Missouri recently volunteered with The Little Bit Foundation to make hygiene kits and "Book Buddies" - books paired with stuffed animals - that are given to every student in grades K-2 in the schools where The Little Bit Foundation works.
+The program helps students feel confident and ready to learn when they walk into the classroom.

-Arts in education theatre workshops Employee volunteers from Fairfield County, Connecticut, again took part in a theatre workshop exploring the themes of E.B.
+Arts in education theater workshops Employee volunteers from Fairfield County, Connecticut, again took part in a theater workshop exploring the themes of E.B.
 White's children's classic Charlotte's Web.
-At the end of the workshop, each student received a copy of the book, a set of farm animal bookmarks and pencils and an opportunity to attend a live theatre production of Charlotte's Web.
-Literacy kits for UK students Harlow employees, in partnership with the local United Way, created literacy kits for students at the Cooks Spinney Primary Academy, a governmentfunded school that serves students from age three to 11.
-The kits included three brand-new, ageappropriate books along with a personalised note for each student encouraging them to read.
-These literacy kits will benefit 150 children across the school in Years 2 to 7.
+At the end of the workshop, each student received a copy of the book, a set of farm animal bookmarks and pencils, and an opportunity to attend a live theater production of Charlotte's Web.

+Literacy kits for U.K. students

+Harlow employees, in partnership with the local United Way, created literacy kits for students at the Cooks Spinney Primary Academy, a governmentfunded school that serves students from age 3 to 11.
+The kits included three brand-new, age-appropriate books along with a personalized note for each student encouraging them to read.
+These literacy kits will benefit 150 children across the school in grades 1-6.